 Applying for the Externship Clinic

 An application for participation in the Externship Clinic must be submitted for each academic term (fall, spring, or summer) in which the student wishes to participate in the clinic.
-Applications should be submitted to the Clinic Director as soon as possible, but no later than the deadline prescribed by the Clinic Director.
-All inquiries about externship opportunities should be directed to the Clinic Director or Career Services professional staff.
+Applications should be submitted to the Clinic Director by the deadline prescribed by the Clinic Director.

 For an Externship Clinic application to be processed: